The pros and cons of Scottish independence: referendum countdown

 When did Scotland become part of the UK?

 The acts of union between Scotland and England were passed in 1706, taking effect on 1 May, 1707.
-On that day, the Parliament of Great Britain was formed and set up shop in the Palace of Westminster.
+On that day, the Parliament of Great Britain was formed.

 Why did each side agree to the Union?

 The English were keen to make sure Scotland didn't choose a different monarch from the one sitting on the English throne.
 Meanwhile, the Scots were seriously "cash-strapped" after an "economically disastrous scheme to attempt to colonise the Isthmus of Panama in the late 1690s", says the Daily Telegraph.